 This packet contains important information.

 provides no insurance or financial protection for the personal property of students.
 Most homeowner policies will cover renters insurance for dependents living on-campus.
 We suggest you contact your family's insurance agent for clarification on your policy.

 If you are looking for renters insurance, the University has a relationship with GradGuard’s exclusive student renters insurance program & Gallagher.
+View a short video for GradGuard here.
 We suggest you shop around for the best provider and policy for you and your family.